inform880/mn-wild-sled-hockey/src/pages/index.md

 templateKey: index-page
 title: Minnesota Wild Sled Hockey
 image: /img/wild_banner.jpeg
-heading: What we're about
-subheading: placerholder text
 mainpitch:
   title: MWSH Mission
   description: Minnesota Wild Sled Hockey is dedicated to promote societal
     awareness of the challenges, and needs of persons who have physical disabilities.
-description: " Minnesota Wild Sled Hockey is a Minnesota-based 501c3 non-profit corporation, provides opportunities for people with disabilities to participate in hockey and promotes the development of excellence in hockey in Minnesota.
-Minnesota Wild Sled Hockey is open to players aged 5 and above with physical and/or cognitive disabilities that prevents playing stand-up hockey."
+heading: What we're about
+subheading: placerholder text
 intro:
   heading: What we offer
   description: >